-- 3.8 Structures located on but not affixed to [name of the First Nation] land are subject to this Law. - 3.9 If a family home is also normally used for more than just a residential purpose, the rules on family homes include only the portion of the structure that may reasonably be regarded as necessary for the residential purpose. - 3.10 Family real property does not include any asset acquired by a spouse by way of inheritance, unless it can be shown that the inheritance was devised or made with the intention of benefiting both spouses. - 3.11 This Law does not limit or preclude any right or remedy available under any other law, including the common-law or the legislation of the First Nation, the province or Canada.
+3.8 Structures located on [name of the First Nation] land are subject to this Law, whether or not the structure is affixed to the land.

+3.9 If a family home is also normally used for more than just a residential purpose, the rules on family homes include only the portion of the structure that may reasonably be regarded as necessary for the residential purpose.

+3.10 Family real property does not include any asset acquired by a spouse by way of inheritance, unless it can be shown that the inheritance was devised or made with the intention of benefiting both spouses.

+3.11 This Law does not limit or preclude any right or remedy available under any other law, including the common-law or the legislation of the First Nation, the province or Canada.